-NZHA, in association with History at the School of Humanities, University of Auckland, is pleased to announce its biennial conference: 29 November – 1 December 2017, to be preceded on 28 November by a Graduate Day, an evening talk for conference attendees at Auckland Museum, and other pre-conference events.
+NZHA, in association with History at the School of Humanities, University of Auckland, is pleased to open the call for abstracts for its biennial conference: 28 November – 1 December 2017.
+Find out more on the conference website: www.historiesmeet.org.

 Tāmaki Herenga Waka: where histories meet proposes two main thematic lines – one acknowledging the core business of NZHA, the other the conference location: